 Never Give Up

-In the final against Australia they really had to go all the way with the match going into extra-time.
-In fact, Australia even leveled the score to 14-14 in the last minute of normal time to force the match to go the distance.
-England did not give up and continued coming at their Australian counterpart before Johnny Wilkinson scored his now world famous dropkick in the 100th minute.
+In the final against Australia, they really had to go all the way with the match going into extra-time.
+In fact, Australia even levelled the score to 14-14 in the last minute of normal time to force the match to go the distance.
+England did not give up and continued coming at their Australian counterpart before Johnny Wilkinson scored his now world-famous dropkick in the 100th minute.
 Richard Hill MBE was on the pitch that day and during his motivational speaking engagements can talk about how the team refused to give up and won the trophy.